aitacaremote/Tech-Test-Front-Developer/README.md

 ## Documentation
 Update README.md to include instructions on how to run and test your webpage and any additional functionality you have implemented.

+## Task
+ Clone the project and install node modules